soorjya/Python_Mini_Projects/README.md

 - Graph Plotting: Plot graphs based on given data.
 - Currency Converter: Convert between different currencies.
 - Quiz Program: Test your knowledge with multiple-choice quizzes.
+- QR Code Generator: Generate QR codes for various types of data such as URLs, text messages, contact information, and Wi-Fi credentials.

 ## How to Run